drewwint/drewEwinters.site/content/authors/admin/_index.md

 ---
 role: Postdoctoral Fellow in Developmental Psychobiology
 avatar_filename: avatar.jpg
-bio: Mental and social health and associated neural processes across the lifespan.
-In this vein, I am interested in applying quantitative methods to identify replicable neural mechanisms underlying these processes.
+bio: My research interests include mental and social health as well as their associated neural processes across the lifespan.
+In this vein, I am interested in applying quantitative methods to identify replicable neural mechanisms that may improve testing and development of interventions for youth with callous-unemotional traits.
 interests:
-  - My research interests include social cognition
+  - Social Cognition
-  - cognitive control
+  - Cognitive Control
-  - callous-unemotional traits
+  - Callous-Unemotional Traits
-  - quantitative methods
+  - Quantitative Methods
-  - developmental psychobiology
+  - Developmental Psychobiology
-  - social cognitive neuroscience
+  - Social Cognitive Neuroscience
-  - open-science.
+  - Open-Science.
 social:
   - icon: linkedin
     icon_pack: fab